With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreColonial Heights Counseling Services is a mental health treatment clinic in Colonial Heights, Virginia, located at 3660 Boulevard, Suite A, in the 23834 zip code.
 Colonial Heights Counseling Services provides outpatient treatment.
-Colonial Heights Counseling Services provides psychotropic medication to adults, seniors 65 or older and young adults.
-Additional services provided by Colonial Heights Counseling Services consist of case management and mentoring/peer support/consumer-run services.
+Colonial Heights Counseling Services provides psychotropic medication to seniors 65 or older, adults and children / adolescents.
+Additional services provided by Colonial Heights Counseling Services consist of mentoring/peer support/consumer-run services and case management.

 Learn MoreUnited Methodist Family Services Child And Family Healing Center is a mental health clinic in Richmond, Virginia, located at 3900 West Broad Street, 23230.
 United Methodist Family Services Child And Family Healing Center offers residential treatment and outpatient treatment.
-United Methodist Family Services Child And Family Healing Center provides group therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
-United Methodist Family Services Child And Family Healing Center also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services provided by United Methodist Family Services Child And Family Healing Center include family psychoeducation, suicide prevention services and education services.
+United Methodist Family Services Child And Family Healing Center provides behavior modification, trauma therapy and couples/family therapy to children / adolescents.
+United Methodist Family Services Child And Family Healing Center also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
+Some other services provided by United Methodist Family Services Child And Family Healing Center include suicide prevention services, education services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.